 Cover: Mike Collins (pencils) and Mark Farmer (inks and possibly colours)

-Christmas Breaker: James Hill (script), William Simpson (art), Hart (colour), Starkings (letters)
+Christmas Breaker: James Hill (script), Will Simpson (art), Hart (colour), Starkings (letters)

 ANN#1: MERRY CHRISTMAS!!
 The first Transformers Annual was released in the summer of '85 but let's face it, it was today fans got their mitts on it.
 Created a long time in advance, Sheila Cranna was still editor and it shows.
 Perfectly suiting the old fortnightlies, the fillers are a bit at odds with the newer weeklies, with basic games, puzzles and lots of pictures taken from the toy packaging.
 The strips and stories are also using the older comic models rather than the streamlined ones we were used to by now.

 But on to the stories and here Sheila's team really surprised!
-Plague of the Insecticons starts out with some nice atmosphere-building scenes though I have to admit the appearance of Ronald Reagan made me cringe a little, but actually it's all dealt with brilliantly, in much the same way as the modern movies integrate the governments of the world.
-The last page of the whole book is a downbeat one, which is all the more powerful in a book filled with such basic, childish fillers.
+Plague of the Insecticons starts out with some nice atmosphere-building scenes, though I have to admit the appearance of Ronald Reagan made me cringe a little, but actually it's all dealt with brilliantly, in much the same way as the modern movies integrate the governments of the world.
+The last page of the whole book is a downbeat one, which is all the more powerful in a book filled with such basic, childish fillers between the stories.

 Also there's the story of Optimus Prime's first battle as Commander!
-Most of it is taken up with Prime awaiting the nod from the grand council of Autobot elders, led by Emirate Xaaron (was he a toy or a creation of the UK comic? *) before he can finally strike back against Megatron, rather than constantly holding a defending position.
+Most of it is taken up with Prime awaiting the nod from the grand council of Autobot elders, led by Emirate Xaaron (an original UK comic creation who would eventually become a Hasbro toy) before he can finally strike back against Megatron, rather than constantly holding a defending position.
 It would be a huge turning point for the peace-loving Autobots and I love how it all comes down to politics in a kid's comicbook.

 The real stand outs here are the text stories!
 Full of character, they take the time to get into the inner thoughts of the Transformers involved.
 Unable to wow us with spectacular action-packed art, they relied on some moody scene-setting illustrations and intriguing, gripping, well-written stories.